Tarragindi suburb profile

 Tarragindi property market performance

-Tarragindi's property market has experienced significant growth over the past 12 months, with house values increasing by 19.7%.
-The current median house price stands at $1.76 million, reflecting strong demand in the area.
-However, the unit market remains largely inactive, with no significant change in median value and only one unit sold in the past year.
+Tarragindi’s property market has shown robust growth over the past 12 months, with house values increasing by 15.2%, bringing the median house price to $1.68 million.
+The unit market remains largely inactive, with no significant change in median value and only one unit sold in the past year.

 | Houses | Units | |